 The virus – and containment measures taken by governments to counter its spread - has significantly altered the short and longer term perspectives for enhanced protection systems.
-Migrant families and displaced children stand out as among the most affected, as borders have closed and their journeys put off, stalled, or forcibly altered through pushbacks, deportations or delays in family reunification and asylum processes.
+Migrant families and displaced children stand out as among the most affected, as borders have closed and their journeys put off, or forcibly altered through pushbacks, deportations or delays in family reunification and asylum processes.

-Today’s sanitary context and related states’ actions are reducing household incomes of the most venerable migrant families and access to education, protections mechanisms and basic services for their children is often rendered impossible.
+Concerns about public health and related states’ actions are reducing the most vulnerable households’ income, while access to education, protections mechanisms and basic services for their children is often rendered impossible.

-Immediate consequences in migration and displacement settings range from hunger, non-existence of healthcare and lack of access to essential services, such as shelter, water and sanitation.
-These needs are particularly exacerbated for unaccompanied children and youth - especially girls on the move - who stand out as a priority vulnerable group.
+Immediate consequences of Covid-19 measures in migration and displacement settings range from acute hunger, lack of access to healthcare and to other essential services, such as shelter, water and sanitation and nutrition These needs are particularly exacerbated for unaccompanied children and youth - especially girls on the move - who stand out as a priority vulnerable group.

-In addition, violence in the form of xenophobia in host communities against migrant children, increased sexual and gender-based violence and exploitative work or child marriage, theft and extortion, risk of arrest and detention are all observed as increased threats by migrant children and youth in various stages of their journey.
-Family separation seems also to be a greater risk when families are forced to leave homes as a result of the virus, and displaced children in urban areas stand out as an extremely marginalised group.
+In addition, violence at home in the form of xenophobia in host communities, increased sexual and gender-based violence, exploitative work, child marriage, risk of arrest and detention are all observed as increased threats to migrant children and youth in time of Covid-19.

-Camp settings and receptions centres are coming under increased securitisation, with authorities taking control and access to reception centres increasingly being denied to NGOs.
+Camp settings and receptions centres are coming under increased securitisation, with authorities taking control and access to reception centres increasingly being denied to external stakeholders.
 This compounds fear that essential and basic services will not be provided and humanitarian organisations will have no means of ensuring case management and social workers visit to monitor the quality of protection and other critical services.

-Number of thematic reports, field-based analysis and programmatic reviews enable us to put forward today a set of recommendations to ensure the sustained and reliable delivery of protection interventions for the benefit of migrant children and youth in time of COVID-19:
+A number of research reports, field-based analysis and programmatic reviews enable us to put forward today a set of recommendations to ensure the sustained and reliable delivery of protection interventions for the benefit of migrant children and youth in time of COVID-19:

-The impact of COVID-19 and related containment measures taking a mental toll on migrant children, psychosocial support is critically needed and mainstreamed in all possible services.
-The engagement and training of frontline health professionals in psychological first aid and detection should also prevail in all possible contexts.

-Along with safe accommodation, medical and legal assistance must be made free, accessible and fulfilling the Convention on the Rights of the Child – regardless of the migrant children’s status and country of origin.

-Prevention and response programmes must ensure that migrant families can stay together when they are on the move given the high rate of separation in the context of COVID-19

-Case Management of migrant children should be adapted to the current context.
-Referral pathways should be revised to include an emphasis on health and wash services.
-Those pathways should also enable the provision of remote psychosocial support and advice to children whose caregivers or family members are admitted for COVID-19 or who find themselves unable to access medical services.
+Child protection services for should be adapted to the current context.
+Case management and referral pathways should be revised to ensure the most vulnerable children can access such mechanisms.
+Those pathways should also enable the provision of remote psychosocial support and advice, as well as include emphasis on relevant healthcare, shelter and nutrition essential services.

+Education should a must for all children, irrespective of their migration status.
+They should have access to learning opportunities in relevant languages.
+National school plans and programmes should be fully inclusive of migrant children.

 All initiatives should be gender sensitive, establishing child protection systems to prevent and address gender-based violence within families and communities.
-The provision of such services to combat domestic violence and SGBV is essential during the pandemic, and is observed to be even more needed in migrating populations, where confinement in overcrowded living spaces, lack of access to services, and poor health services may be more common than in other communities – which can lead to heightened levels of abuse.
+The provision of such services to combat domestic violence and SGBV is essential during the pandemic.